UK’s most common driving courtesies

 |Making other drivers aware of upcoming speed cameras/speed traps by flashing your lights or waving||11%|

-However, beeping when going around tight bends (10%), parking on the curb to make more room in the road (9%), and flashing your lights when police are ahead (7%) were found to be less common driving courtesies.
+However, beeping when going around tight bends at night in residential areas (10%), parking on the curb to make more room in the road (9%), and flashing your lights when police are ahead (7%) were found to be less common driving courtesies.

 37% of motorists are unaware that flashing your lights to warn of upcoming speed traps can land you with a £1,000 fine